cuboulder-MSD/digColl_JapaneseCommunityHistory/README.md

 Individual(s) or corporate entities that created or are associated with the work.
 Works with no creative entities identified are listed as "Unidentified author" or "Unidentified creator."

 ### Resource Type
 A term that specifies the characteristics and general type of content of the resource.
 Terms are derived from the [Library of Congress Resource Type list](https://id.loc.gov/vocabulary/resourceTypes.html).
-Type terms used in this collection include: [text](https://id.loc.gov/vocabulary/resourceTypes/txt.html); [Still image](https://id.loc.gov/vocabulary/resourceTypes/img.html)
+Type terms used in this collection include: [Text](https://id.loc.gov/vocabulary/resourceTypes/txt.html); [Still image](https://id.loc.gov/vocabulary/resourceTypes/img.html)
-### Resource Type URI
-URI for the Resource Type.
 ### Genre
 Derived from the Library of Congress Genre Form list: http://id.loc.gov/authorities/genreForms/
 ### Genre URI